Cinematic style of S. S. Rajamouli: Cast

-Opinions on film industry
+Views on the film industry

 Theatres and streaming services

 Rajamouli is of the view that watching films in a movie theatre is the best way to experience them as theatres provide the unique communal experience in seeing how other people feel the emotions of the characters on screen.
 He said there's a kind of synergy that one experiences in a theater which doesn't come in a home or on a personal device, the experience can't be replicated.
 Being optimistic that theaters would thrive and prosper in the age of Streaming media, he said "[a] movie theater is like a temple.
 The other day, I went to the Music Box Theatre in Chicago, and I almost had tears.
 It was such a great feeling."
 In an interview with American media, he suggested various measures to make people prefer theatres over streaming services, like reintroduction of intermission – as it provides an opportunity for the audience to refresh themselves.
 He also opined that movie stars play a big role in bringing audiences to theaters.

-Pan-Indian films
+Pan-Indian film

-Rajamouli is considered as the pioneer of Pan-Indian films wherein an Indian film is made in a way that it appeals to the linguistically and culturally diverse audience across India.
-He emphasized that making a pan-Indian film doesn't necessarily mean getting actors from different Indian film industries, but instead its about having a story and emotion that connects to everyone irrespective of the language.
-He said that while creating a story, he often thinks whether the audience would be able to connect to his movie if the dialogue is turned off and many a times he feels in the affirmative.
+Rajamouli is credited with pioneering the pan-Indian films movement with his duology of epic action films Baahubali: The Beginning (2015) and Baahubali 2: The Conclusion (2017), that changed the face of Indian cinema.
+He emphasised that making a pan-Indian film doesn't necessarily mean getting actors from different Indian film industries, but instead its about having a story and emotion that connects to everyone irrespective of the language.
+He stated that while creating a story, he often thinks whether the audience would be able to connect to his movie if the dialogue is turned off and many a times he feels in the affirmative.